romainbilly/Dynamic-MFA-Al-in-Passenger-Cars/LogFileTest.md

 Read model run control from model config sheet.

 Read model output control from model config sheet.

+A total of 2265 values was read from file for parameter Population.

+2265.0 of 2265 values for parameter Population were assigned.

+A total of 2265 values was read from file for parameter Vehicle_Ownership.

+2265.0 of 2265 values for parameter Vehicle_Ownership were assigned.

 A total of 755 values was read from file for parameter Vehicle_Lifetime.